rackerlabs/support-how-to/content/cloud-servers/objectrocket-documentation.md

 ObjectRocket is a Database as a Service based on the popular MongoDB database.
 The ObjectRocket infrastructure has been designed for MongoDB.

-Learn more by reading the [ObjectRocket API Overview and Concepts](https://docs.objectrocket.com/overview_and_concepts.html) documentation.

 Get to know ObjectRocket.
 [Watch an interview](http://www.youtube.com/watch?v=q_necZ_HG5g) with founder and Chief Architect, Kenny Gorman.